SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

       "clientSecret": "secret"
       }
       ```
+## Create a Service Insance for SAP Process Automation
+  1. Create a service instance of SAP Process Automation along with a service key.
+Follow the same steps as above, but select **SAP Process Automation** as the service.
+Save the URL and credentials for later.

 ## Create a Destination for API Portal API access

 A new destination using the **API Portal API access** service key details can be used by Kyma to retrieve billing information from API Portal for the invoicing scope of the mission.